Richard Wagner Memorial

 The Richard Wagner Memorial in Leipzig was unveiled in 2013 to mark the 200th birthday of Richard Wagner (1813-1883).
-It was created by Stephan Balkenhol (* 1957) using the base designed 100 years ago by Max Klinger (1857-1920).
+It was created by the German sculptor Stephan Balkenhol (born 1957) using the base designed 100 years ago by Max Klinger (1857-1920).

 Location

 The Richard Wagner Memorial is located on the north-west side of Leipzig's city center in the green spaces at Goerdelerring, as part of the city center ring (also: Promenadenring), at the location that was already planned at the beginning of the 20th century.
 It stands on a stairway that used to lead from Fleischerplatz to Matthäi-Kirchhof.
 With the completely changed architectural surroundings - behind the stairs today there is an office building that was formerly built for the Stasi - it has no urban significance.